torvalds/linux/Documentation/filesystems/nfs/localio.rst

 Overview
 ========

-The LOCALIO auxiliary RPC protocol allows the Linux NFS client and server to reliably handshake to determine if they are on the same host.
+The LOCALIO auxiliary RPC protocol allows the GNU/Linux NFS client and server to reliably handshake to determine if they are on the same host.
 Select "NFS client and server support for LOCALIO auxiliary protocol" in menuconfig to enable CONFIG_NFS_LOCALIO in the kernel